dtcenter/MET/met/docs/Users_Guide/appendixE.rst

 Here, **wwmca_cloud_pct_file_list** represents one or more WWMCA cloud percent files given on the command line.
 As with any command given to a UNIX shell, the user can use meta-characters as a shorthand way to specify many filenames.

 The optional **-outdir** argument specifies a directory where the output PostScript plots will be placed.
-If not specified, then the plots will be put in the current (working) directory. :numref:`reformat_grid_fig2` ??figure isn't linking correctly.  pdf shows it linking to app.
-C.2?? shows an example of the **wwmca_plot** output.
+If not specified, then the plots will be put in the current (working) directory. :numref:`reformat_grid_fig2` shows an example of the **wwmca_plot** output.

 .. _reformat_grid_fig2: